 - Compost any flowering heads or buds.
-Instead, dispose of Blueweed in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.
+Instead, dispose of Fernleaf Yarrow in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.

 - Move soil, gravel, or fill that has been contaminated with Fernleaf Yarrow.

-- Digging and hoeing areas where Fernleaf Yarrow has spread can remove some of the rhizomes, but mechanical control is only effective if it goes down 30cm and removes every speck of Fernleaf Yarrow plant material (since the rhizomes can generate new plants).
+- Digging and hoeing areas where Fernleaf Yarrow has spread may help slo the plant’s spread, but mechanical control is only truly effective if it goes down at least 30 cm into the soil and removes all Fernleaf Yarrow plant material (since the rhizomes can generate new plants).

 - Dicamba, chlorsulfuron, clopyralid, MCPA, tricloplyr and 2,4-D are all reported to be effective in controlling Fernleaf Yarrow infestations.